Introducing Jel: the video game for work

 In other words: yes, they’re happy floating cartoon heads.

-To truly beat videoconferencing, they need to feel alive.
+To be comparable to live video, they need to feel alive.
 So, Jel has state-of-the-art, real-time lip syncing.
 With this abstract style and live lip-sync, Jel avatars feel much more like talking to a live person, and also add a bit of lightheartedness to the whole thing.
 They are also super cheap to render, so Jel should be able to support many, many people in the same place at once.
 With Jel’s avatars, your conversations feel more natural and fun, and avoid all the baggage that comes with being on camera.

 The best way to experience Jel’s avatars is to try them yourself.
 Words and pictures can’t quite convey how it feels to actually use them.